-As those of us in America commence our Independence Day celebrations, we often pack together in large crowds (or in a neighbor’s backyard) to watch fireworks explode in the sky.
+Over the summer, we often pack together in modest crowds (or in a neighbor’s backyard) to watch fireworks explode in the sky.

 These energy-packed bursts are exciting.